Tax planning advice

 What is a Venture Capital Trust?

 Venture Capital Trusts (VCTs) are ‘pooled’ funds that invest in smaller and younger companies.
-VCTs are high risk as these companies can struggle and fail, and their shares can also be difficult to sell.
+VCTs are high risk as these companies can struggle and fail.
 To offset these risks, VCTs offer tax benefits.
-These include a 30% income tax rebate on investments up to £200,000 each tax year, but only if you have paid the amount of tax being rebated and stay invested in the VCT for a minimum of five years*.
+These include a 30% income tax rebate on investments up to £200,000 each tax year, but only if you have paid the amount of tax being rebated and stay invested in the VCT for a minimum of five years.
+Shareholders also benefit from tax- free dividends and the sale of VCTs is not subject to capital gains tax.
+There is a limited market for VCT shares and shareholders are dependent on the VCTs to buy back shares at a discount.

 What is the Enterprise Investment Scheme?

 The Enterprise Investment Scheme (EIS) is a higher risk investment scheme that allows direct investment into small, unquoted companies (those that are not listed on the London Stock Exchange).
-Similarly to VCTs, EIS offers a 30% income tax rebate on investments up to £1 million.
-However, you must have paid the amount of tax being rebated and hold the shares for at least three years*.
+Similarly to VCTs, EIS offers a 30% income tax rebate on investments up to £2 million.
+However, you must have paid the amount of tax being rebated and hold the shares for at least three years.
+In addition, the EIS offers capital gains - free returns provided the EIS has not lost its qualifying status - investors also benefit from income tax loss relief when an investment fails.
+Finally, investors can choose to defer capital gains by investing in an EIS and benefit from business relief, subject to certain criteria being met.

 What is the Seed Enterprise Investment Scheme?

-The Seed Enterprise Investment Scheme (SEIS) is a higher risk investment scheme similar to EIS, and encourages direct investment into start-ups.
+The Seed Enterprise Investment Scheme (SEIS) is a higher risk investment scheme similar to EIS and encourages direct investment into start-ups.
 However, the tax benefits are more generous than EIS as these companies are younger and may not have fully developed a product or service yet.
-You receive a 50% income tax rebate on investments up to £100,000 as long as you have paid the amount of tax being rebated and stay invested for at least three years*.
+You receive a 50% income tax rebate on investments up to £200,000 as long as you have paid the amount of tax being rebated and stay invested for at least three years.
+Investments in SEIS also benefit from capital gains free returns and income tax loss relief provided conditions are met.

 Book an appointment